PCT Day 41 + Quitting + Tahoe Rim Trail

 On Day 41 while I was still in Lone Pine, I woke up to more pain in my Achilles than the day before.
 That was a sign that my body needed more time to heal and that I wasn’t ready to hike through the Sierras.
 Instead of staying in Lone Pine for several more days while my foot got better, my Dad gave me the option to rest up at home and take me back to the trail the following weekend.
 In my mental state then I wanted nothing else than to go home so I did.

-I didn’t provide that day as a normal blog update since I felt extremely embarrassed by the fact that after only 3 full days of hiking on the PCT, I was already heading back to the comfort of civilization.
+I didn’t provide that day as a normal blog update since I felt extremely embarrassed by the fact that after only 3 full days of hiking through the Sierra, what is considered by many to the best section of the trail, I was already heading back to the comfort of civilization.

 If I could go back in time, I would have spent more time getting into shape, while doing several seasons of larger shakedown hikes.
 Specifically the Tahoe Rim Trail, John Muir Trail, Colorado Trail, and Arizona Trail.
 In my eyes, they all seem like such a better way to transition from weekend backpacking into thru-hiking.
 All are much shorter, ranging from the shortest taking 1.5 weeks to complete and the longest taking 6 weeks to complete.
 Doing each in ascending order would make my body and mind in shape for tackling the behemoth of a goal that is the PCT.

 I’m sure I’ll be back on the PCT sometime in the future.
 Whether that’s thru-hiking or section hiking, I’m not sure.
 I just know there’s going to be a void in my brain for a while until I decide what I want to do, and eventually, do it to completion.
 Until then, I’m gonna travel a little bit and then live my life normally again.
 600+ miles of hiking is enough for me this year!